 - Being well positioned in developed markets

-- Work with major global FMCG brands
+- Working with major FMCG brands

 - Driving market share gains